psychemedia/storytelling-notes/pedlar-of-swaffham.md

 "Not so long as I can keep myself."

-"Then what, I pray thee, dost thou want here, and what may thy business be? "
+"Then what, I pray thee, dost thou want here, and what may thy business be?"

 "Well, kind sir, to tell the truth, I dreamed that if I came hither, I should hear good news."